JuliaEnergy/PowerDynamics.jl/docs/src/julia_setup.md

 ![image](../assets/juliasetup/julia-prompt.png)

 !!! tip "Stick to Julia 1.11 for now"
-    Per default, juliaup will install the latest stable version of julia.
+    Per default, juliaup will install the latest stable version of Julia.
 As of 10/2025, that is 1.12.
 However there are some minor problems in 1.12 which might make it less stable.
 For now, I'd advise you to stay at Julia 1.11.
 To do so, run
     ```bash
     juliaup add 1.11
     juliaup default 1.11